lake-wg/edhoc/draft-ietf-lake-traces.md

      13
     )

-where the last value is the nonce length of EDHOC AEAD algorithm.
+where the last value is the nonce length in bytes for the EDHOC AEAD algorithm.

 ~~~~~~~~
 info for IV_3 (CBOR Sequence) (36 bytes)